Hachimayano/simple_shell/README.md

-This is a project to build a simple shell.
+#This is a project to build a simple shell.
 This project is done by two people.

+1) Papa Kwasi Safo
+2) Adams Johnson